Describe a time you were in a place where you didn't know the local language.: IELTS Speaking Cue Card

 Follow up questions

-How did you communicate with locals despite the language barrier?
+How did you overcome the language barrier during your trip?

 Absolutely!
-I believe learning even a few basic phrases can enhance the travel experience.
-It shows respect for the local culture and helps in building connections with the people, making the journey more enjoyable and immersive.
+I believe learning a few basic phrases can enhance the travel experience.
+It shows respect for the local culture and helps in connecting with people on a deeper level.

 Band 6-7